seancdavis/seancdavis-com/www/src/blog/posts/2018-11-05-three-principles-good-css-design.md

 ---
 title: The 3 Principles of Good CSS Design
-description: "CSS is hard, but we make it that way.
-Keep to the basics and you'll be empower yourself to build and scale products quickly."
+description: CSS is hard, but we make it that way.
+Keep to the basics and you'll be empower yourself to build and scale products quickly.
 tags:
   - css
+image: /blog/default/default-blue-03.png
 ---

 I hear this classic phrase regularly: